vlk-jan/vlk-jan.github.io/_publications/2023-Bachelor-Thesis.md

 ---
-title: "Bachelor Thesis: Autonomous Road Crossing with a Mobile Robot"
+title: "Bachelor's Thesis: Autonomous Road Crossing with a Mobile Robot"
 collection: publications
-permalink: /publication/bachelor-thesis
+permalink: /publication/bachelors-thesis
 excerpt: 'This work proposes, implements and evaluates a control algorithm for safe road crossing with a mobile robot.'
 date: 2023-01-04
 venue: 'CTU Digital Library'